Supporting New Zealand small businesses for 5 years.

 There are a few upsides to taking out a secured loan.
 The first is the ability to take out larger loan amounts compared to an unsecured loan.
 As you’re putting up security for the loan, the lender will be more open to giving you a higher amount.

 You can use that cash injection to finance any aspect of your business.
+It’s important to consider all costs associated with the loan, including fees and repayment obligations, to ensure it aligns with your financial planning.
 A great example is a company that had to restock its inventory:

 After being in business for a while, a small retail business knows that its peak season is December and January.
 One year, sales were so good that the business sold out its entire inventory.